What Was The Biggest Consequence Of The Great Leap Forward

 At its core, the Great Leap Forward aimed to rapidly industrialize China and collectivize its agriculture.
 Mao Zedong believed that by mobilizing the entire population, China could surpass Western industrial powers in a matter of years.
 In agriculture, this meant abolishing private farming and establishing large-scale collective farms.
 Farmers were organized into communes, and their individual plots were merged into vast fields.
 This collectivization was intended to increase efficiency and productivity, but it had the opposite effect.

 The combination of these factors created a perfect storm that resulted in widespread famine.
 People began to starve, and desperation led to extreme measures.
-Reports of cannibalism surfaced in some areas, and families were forced to sell their possessions for food.
+But reports of cannibalism surfaced in some areas, and families were forced to sell their possessions for food.
 The government's response was slow and inadequate, and the true extent of the famine was concealed from the outside world for many years.

 Trends and Latest Developments